Yosef100/Databases_Mini-project_20205_324710144/README.md

 # Queries
 https://github.com/Yosef100/Databases_Mini-project_20205_324710144/blob/main/Queries.sql

-Select
+Select:

-- list every active employee with their department name, job title and manager's name (if any), ordered alphabetically by last name.
+1- list every active employee with their department name, job title and manager's name (if any), ordered alphabetically by last name.

-- for each month with payroll activity, show how many payments were made and the total, average, minimum and maximum payment amounts — newest months first.
+2- for each month with payroll activity, show how many payments were made and the total, average, minimum and maximum payment amounts — newest months first.

-- find all employee licenses that will expire in the next 60 days, with how many days remain — ordered by nearest expiry.
+3- find all employee licenses that will expire in the next 60 days, with how many days remain — ordered by nearest expiry.

-- for each employee show how many on-call shifts they have and the total on-call time (as an interval), ordered by who has the most on-call time.
+4- for each employee show how many on-call shifts they have and the total on-call time (as an interval), ordered by who has the most on-call time.

-Update
+Update:

-- mark as inactive any employee who already has a termination_date on or before today
+5- deactivate employees in departments with low average payroll

-- change the position of every employee currently in the "Junior Developer" role to the "Senior Developer" role.
+6- For each employee and day of the week, compute the correct ordering of that employee's shifts and update the escalation_order column accordingly

-Delete
+Delete:

-- remove old payroll rows (older than seven years).
+7- delete license rows belonging to employees who are already inactive and whose expiry_date is more than 1 year ago.

-- remove any department that has neither positions assigned to it nor employees assigned to it (i.e., a completely unused department).
+8- delete old oncall_shift rows, keeping the most recent per employee

-Parametrized
+Parametrized:

-- the top N employees (by total payroll amount) in department department_name between start_date and end_date.
+9- the top N employees (by total payroll amount) in department department_name between start_date and end_date.

-- for the next X days (where X = days_ahead), list employees who have licenses that will expire, how many licenses will expire, and the nearest expiry date — ordered by most urgent
+10- for the next X days (where X = days_ahead), list employees who have licenses that will expire, how many licenses will expire, and the nearest expiry date — ordered by most urgent

-- for year YYYY (pass as year), compute each employee's total pay that year, then summarize those per position: how many employees had payroll activity, average of employee totals, min, max and sum — sorted by average descending
+11- for year YYYY (pass as year), compute each employee's total pay that year, then summarize those per position: how many employees had payroll activity, average of employee totals, min, max and sum — sorted by average descending

-- for the chosen day_of_week, find every pair of employees who have shifts that overlap in time.
+12- for the chosen day_of_week, find every pair of employees who have shifts that overlap in time.
 Returns each pair, how many overlapping shift-pairs they have, and the earliest/latest overlap times (per grouped set).

 # Indexes: